-NOTE 2 - SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES, (CONTINUED)
+NOTE 2 - SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES (Continued)

-Basis of Accounting

-The LTF financial statements have been prepared on the modified accrual basis of accounting.
-Under the modified accrual basis of accounting, revenues are accrued when they become both measurable and available.
+Basis of Accounting: The LTF financial statements have been prepared using the current financial resources measurement focus and the modified accrual basis of accounting.
+Under the modified accrual basis of accounting, revenues are recognized when they become both measurable and available.
 Measurable means that amounts can be estimated or otherwise determined.
 Available means collectible within the current period, or soon enough thereafter, to be used to pay liabilities of the current period.
 Revenues are considered available if they are collected within 90 days of year end.
+Amounts not collected within the availability period are classified as deferred inflows of resources - unavailable revenue.
 Expenditures are recorded when the liability is incurred.
 Liabilities are considered current when they are expected to be liquidated with available financial resources.